This workshop aims to introduce how to make a Java application fully observable with:

 .

-When configuring the Loki data source, we provided Grafana with the regex to extract the trace ID from logs and linked it to the Tempo data source.
+When configuring the Loki data source, we provided Grafana with the trace ID label to use from logs and linked it to the Tempo data source.
 Behind the scenes, Grafana creates the bridge between the two telemetry data sources.
-And that's all π
+And that's all ๐

 Exemplars are annotations used in metrics that link specific occurrences, like logs or traces, to data points within a metric time series.
 They provide direct insights into system behaviors at moments captured by the metric, aiding quick diagnostics by showing related trace data where anomalies occur.
 This feature is valuable for debugging, offering a clearer understanding of metrics in relation to system events.